 Practicum in a clinical setting.
 Student will refine clinical skills by active participation in a cardiovascular department.
 Opportunity will also be provided for observation in alternative sites for technologists in the field.
 On campus seminar session includes opportunity for case study presentations relative to the field of invasive cardiovascular technology.
-Advanced Cardiac Life Support (ACLS) certification is a required outcome of this course.
 Corequisite: CARD-251.
 (24 hours lab weekly)